cheery/read_reddit/README.md

 When I will no longer get false positives, I will hide the spam titles entirely.

-Note: On 'categories' you need at least 4 categories.
+Note: There's a feature that lets you create your own categories now.
+On 'categories' you need at least 4 categories.
 This is due to how the lists are treated for now, and it may be relaxed later.